Probing soft signals of gravitational-wave memory with space-based interferometers: Parameter estimation simulation

 The lower-SNR regime is examined in Fig.~\ref{fig:LISA-Taiji_3_plot}.
-We find that even for $\rho\sim 10$, observations with Taiji alone can still effectively constrain the parameters, in particular $H$ and $\tau_*$.
-Notably, the FIM substantially overestimates the measurement error when the SNR is low.
-If the sky location of the source is known a priori (from other observations), the measurement precision improves dramatically.
+We find that even for $\rho\sim 10$, observations with Taiji alone can still effectively constrain the parameters, in particular $\log_{10}H$ and $\tau_*$.
+If the sky location of the source is known \textit{a priori} from other observations, the measurement precision improves dramatically.
 For the soft velocity-memory signal with the same SNR, the measurement errors are slightly larger.
+Joint observations with LISA–Taiji can again greatly improve parameter estimation; a concrete example is presented in Table~\ref{PE_example}.

-The impact of source direction on the measurement precision is examined in the upper panel of Fig.~\ref{fig:LISA-Taiji_3_plot}, where the source colatitude $\theta$ in the detector frame of Taiji is varied while the other parameters and the SNRs are kept fixed at 13.7.
-The measurement errors are found to be of the same order of magnitude, although $\sigma_{s_\beta}$ is relatively large for $\hat\theta=0.01\pi$, likely due to the signal degeneracy at $\theta=0$.
+The dependence of measurement precision on the angular parameters for a single detector is illustrated in the upper panel of Fig.~\ref{fig:LISA-Taiji_3_plot}, where the source colatitude $\theta$ and polarization angle $\psi$ are varied while the optimal SNR is fixed at 100.
+The measurement errors are roughly of the same order of magnitude.
+However, $\sigma_\phi$ and $\sigma_\psi$ are relatively large for $\hat\theta=0.01\pi$, while $\sigma_{\log_{10}H}$ is relatively large for $\hat\theta=0.49\pi$, likely due to degeneracies in the signal at $\theta=0$ and $\theta=\pi/2$.

 The bottom panel of Fig.~\ref{fig:additional} shows the simulated measurement results by a single BBO detector at different SNRs.
-We again find that the measurement precision of $H$ and $\tau_*$ is better when the SNR is sufficiently high.
-Compared with measurements using Taiji, the results agree better with the FIM estimates for $\rho \sim 10$, possibly due to weaker parameter degeneracies of the signal at BBO.
+The measurement precision of $H$ and $\tau_*$ appears to improve with increasing SNR.
+Compared with the results obtained with Taiji, the agreement with the FIM estimates is better for $\rho \sim 10$, possibly due to weaker parameter degeneracies in the signal for BBO.